Deepak-Venkateshvaran/portfolio/_pages/mental-wellbeing.md

 author_profile: true
 ---

 We are products of social programming.
-Our social circles subtly or openly dictate what is expected of us, and what constitutes right and wrong.
+Our social circles subtly or openly dictate what is expected of us and what constitutes right and wrong.
 We please with the intent to conform, for conformity offers us community.

 When young, we have little ability to influence our way of thinking.
 As a grown up, we believe the way we think and organise ourselves constitutes our personality.
 The ghost of our trauma remains invisible, and we continue living on autopilot for decades.

-There comes a point when life's experience throws a spanner in the works, forcing us to question our ways.
+There comes a point when a spanner is thrown in the works, forcing us to question our ways.
 These catalytic moments often stem from the most difficult times in our lives.
-It could be the death of a loved one, a relationship breakup, sudden illness, the loss of an opportunity we deeply craved for, or others of similar gravity.
-On occasion, it may even be inspired by envy.
+They could be the death of a loved one, a relationship breakup, sudden illness, the loss of an opportunity we deeply craved for, or others of similar gravity.
+On occasion, they may even be inspired by envy.
 Such moments force us to question what works for our life, and what doesn't.
-Are we indeed getting the most out of our time on the planet, or are we just engaging in a tick box exercise to please the anonymous faces of our societies.
+Are we indeed getting the most out of our short time on the planet, or are we just engaging in a tick box exercise to please the anonymous faces of our societies.

-Beyond just questioning, these tough moments have the energy to inspire resilience, change, and growth.
+Tough moments have the energy to inspire resilience, change, and growth.
 They motivate us to re-invent, to arise, and to become the best versions of ourselves.
-They inspire us to understand that voice in our heads.
-They convince us that the biggest battles we wage are the ones we fight with our preconditioned selves.
+They inspire us to understand that voice in our heads, and appreciate the sentiment that the biggest battles we wage are the ones we fight with our preconditioned selves.

-With conscious effort, concerted action, and the passage of time, we begin to live with intent.
-We live with compassion for ourselves.
-We share love with all whom we come in contact with.
-We heal.
+With conscious effort, concerted action, and gracious time, our challenges help us live with intent.
+They help us live with compassion for ourselves.
+They help us share love without condition.
+They inspire healing.

 Here are five books that helped me on my own personal growth journey.
 They helped me walk away from life's depths of darkness, despair, and moral preconditioning, to a place of gratitude, peace and inner contentment.